 Of course, it is important to keep up with fashion and cosmetic trends each season.
 However, it is just as critical to know what styles, color and techniques work for you at the same time instead of blindly following dictates that may be exquisite on some but ridiculous on you.
 Let’s face it, but the average woman is not a lanky, bone-thin, baby-faced model walking a runway with the same height, weight, features, and proportions to carry some of those fashions or makeup looks off.
 Instead, we come in a variety of ages, shapes, colors, and sizes with different working environments that can also affect the image we need to present.
-If we intend be beautiful and stylish, there are a few essential tips that would be to your advantage to remember.
+If we intend be beautiful and fashionable, there are a few essential tips when following style trends worth remembering that can work for you.

 The first order of business is learning to be true to what you are born with and adapting new trends to your particular assets and flaws.
 Lock yourself away in a room with a full-length mirror.
 Now strip and take a realistic look of those figure flaws.
 Just remember, everyone has them–-even top models and celebrities.

 For instance, if you have heavy, beefy thighs and are carrying a big caboose, then a tightly fitting pair of pants, especially leather that adheres to you like a second skin will only draw the eye to your figure flaw as you stuff yourself in.
 Throw some bright colors, widely spaced and detailed set of back pockets, or a wild design along with that fit and it will flatter you the same way as it does a floating blimp, especially if wearing one with a designer’s name, perhaps, on an ample backside.
 Being the case, you just may want to wear a straight, but looser fit.
 What’s important here is to buy clothes for your body–not the one you wish for that was pictured in the latest fashion or beauty magazine.